Accessible version

 Implementation of a one-of-a-kind automobile insurance plan

-Québec's public automobile insurance plan came into force in 1978.
-The plan provided compensation for loss of earnings resulting from bodily injuries sustained by a driver, a passenger, a pedestrian, a cyclist or a motorcyclist in a traffic accident, regardless of where the accident occurred or who was at fault.
+Québec's public automobile insurance plan came into force with the implementation of the Automobile Insurance Act on March 1, 1978.
+The plan provides compensation for loss of earnings resulting from bodily injuries sustained by a driver, a passenger, a pedestrian, a cyclist or a motorcyclist in a traffic accident, regardless of where the accident occurred or who was at fault.

 Foundation of the Régie de l'assurance automobile du Québec